fabiosenracorrea/Rocketseat_go_stack/Module_01_NodeJS/readme.md

 NodeJS is a platform, build over Chrome's V8 that allows us to create and manage a backend using JavaScript.
 It's main characteristics are an Event-Loop + Call Stack architecture and Non-blocking I/O.

+To see the full instructions of the challenge, you can click [here](./project-instructions.md).

 #### Framework of choice

 On this bootcamp, we'll use [Express](https://expressjs.com/) as our framework, due to it's simplicity to create a project and it's open structure.